jvanlier/til/spark/driver-memory-yarn-cluster-mode.md

 =============================================

 Setting driver memory in YARN `deploy-mode cluster` is slightly weird, in that it cannot be done using `SparkSession.builder.config`.
-In contrast to exectuor memory.
+In contrast to executor memory.
 By the time your submitted code can run the builder, the driver container is already created.
 It's too late to make changes.

 There's two command line flags to set driver memory: